 Rather than an indictment of the trust structure, these laws were designed to end abusive monopoly business practices of early industrial magnates.

 Populist mythology was that business trusts are somehow inherently “untrustworthy.”
 Politicians stoked this public sentiment to extract more tax revenue and control.
 However, Business Trusts remain a practical, effective and highly flexible way to legally organize a business enterprise in the United States.

 In the US today, many businesses and enterprises are organized as trusts.
 In fact, trusts exist everywhere in our daily life.
 Here are a few examples…

 Your trust may own virtually any type of property for personal or commercial purpose.
 Trusts have unlimited practical applications.
 They protect assets from creditors, provide asset privacy, and reduce taxes.

 Trusts can insure a public legacy by providing museum funds, hospital building or other philanthropic cause.

 Trusts are an enduring, well established powerful component of our rightful legal heritage.
+Never once outlawed or deemed illegal.
 Use them wisely.
 Use them to your advantage.